AlanosefiaCHE/AlanosefiaCHE/README.md

 I’m currently learning C# and React.js🌱

-Feel free to add me on Linkin: https://www.linkedin.com/in/alan-osefia-7746a51b6/
+Feel free to add me on Linkin: https://www.linkedin.com/in/alan-osefia-7746a51b6/ or github
 <!--
 **AlanosefiaCHE/AlanosefiaCHE** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.